 With a slip-on objective lens, you can use your hunting scope or low-power variable optic as close as 10 feet and the target profiles become reduced 15M-250M targets.

 You may be wondering why the letters are different sizes.

 They are for a set of drills that will make it easier to use high power scopes with both eyes open...and rapidly switch back and forth between looking through the scope (magnified) and around the scope (non-magnified) without altering your mount/cheek-weld.

-Like most of our training and training tools, there's nothing else like it on the market.
+Like most of our training and training tools, there's nothing else like it available anywhere at any price.